Skip to content

 Local path /path/to/qdrant/data

-Pinecone uses API key authentication (no connection string):
+Pinecone uses API key authentication (no connection string), or the pinecone://pc-abc123@my-namespace connection-string form.

 my-agent-project/